Leap Ahead with Hopper

 Figure 2.
 The average performance gain in total elapsed time of the ten asset model benchmark suite for five different NVIDIA platforms.
 Performance is measured relative to Volta.
 Note that the standard deviation for H100-NVL is .82 but not shown on the plot to reduce clutter.

-To investigate further, we show results for the linear solver kernel alone, which executes entirely on GPU.
-Figure 3 shows the relative performance of the solver kernel for the 10 different assets on Volta, Ampere, H100-PCI, and H100-NVL.
-Results for the solve kernel were not collected for Grace-Hopper.
+To investigate further, we show results for the linear solver kernel alone, which executes entirely on GPUs.
+Figure 3 shows the relative performance of the solver kernel for the 10 different assets on V100, A100, H100 PCIe, and H100 NVL GPUs.
+Results for the solve kernel were not collected for Grace Hopper.
 We see a marked improvement in the relative performance, indicating that the GPU kernels themselves are making very efficient use of the available bandwidth.
 Figure 4 shows the relative performance vs. memory bandwidth for the solve kernel more clearly.
 Here we see that each GPU platform is at or above the ideal linear line.

 Solver Speedup Solver Speedup